lionhatt/project-WeatherWear/README.md

 ## Description

 Simply enter your location and use the drop down menus to select what time you are going out and what time you are expecting to coming home.
 WeatherWear will fetch the local weather information for the selected time period and find the average temperature.
 You will be presented with suggestions of what to wear or bring with you whilst you are out depending on the temperature and rainfall.
+Also features dynamic background images that shows an image in relation to the type of weather you will be facing that day.

 WeatherWear also allows you to search for local places to eat in the area whilst you are out.
 The places-to-eat list can be filtered by cuisine type and ordered by rating or by cost.